andhika2as/Aoe3DE_mod_customPop/README.md

 - Dutch Settler set to 150 limit

 Known Issue:
-- Russia & China has problem with Blockhouse / Barracks Unit Creations.
+- Russia has problem with Blockhouse Unit Creations.
 - Pop reduction tech / card will ADD 1 pop. (don't use them)
 - revolution thing (not fully tested)